 Use Your Bank’s Deposit ATM

-If you use a deposit ATM from another bank (within the network), your funds might not show up in your account as quickly as if you use your bank.
-That's fine if you've got sufficient funds in your account.
-But it can cause overdrafts, fees, and other problems if you don't.
+If you use a deposit ATM from another bank (within the network), your funds might not show up in your account as quickly as they would if you had used your bank.
+That's fine if you've got sufficient funds in your account, but it can cause overdrafts, fees, and other problems if you don't.

 Funds Available After Your Deposit

 Your bank has policies that spell out when funds are available.
 For deposit ATMs, the rules might be different, so call your bank, and check the funds-availability policy for details.
 You can typically expect to have $200 or so available from a check deposit quickly, with the rest on hold and available in several business days.

 However, your funds might be available more slowly when you deposit at an ATM.
-Completing the deposit in person with a bank employee should result in getting your money faster.
-That said, remember that you’re responsible for any deposits you make.
+Completing the deposit in person with a bank employee should result in getting your money faster sooner.
+But remember that you’re responsible for any deposits you make.

 If a check bounces or comes back as a fake, you’ll need to replace any money that your bank lets you spend or withdraw.

 Alternatives to ATM Deposits

 If your bank allows it, you might be able to deposit checks using a mobile device, computer, or scanner.
-That approach can help you avoid most of the pitfalls above, and you don't even have to leave the house.
-It might even be worth opening an account at an online bank that offers those services to get the benefits of remote deposit technology.
+That approach can help you avoid most of the pitfalls discussed above, and you won't even have to leave your house.
+It might even be worth opening an account at an online bank that offers those services to get the benefits of remote-deposit technology.

-If you’re constantly depositing paychecks, it may be best to sign up for a direct deposit.
+If you’re constantly depositing paychecks, it may be best to sign up for direct deposit.
 Doing so will result in funds going directly to your account electronically, and there’s typically no fee for using that service.
 Ask your employer how to sign up.